Applied Psychology BTEC Level 3 National Extended Certificate

 There are three main forms of assessment: external (exams), internal (assessed work) and synoptic (exams at the end of each year).

-This can lead to careers in Counselling, Therapies, Business, Healthcare, Marketing, Public Relations, Law, Criminal and Probationary services, Criminology, Child Development & Sport Science.
+This can lead to careers in Counselling, Therapy based practices, Business, Healthcare, Marketing, Public Relations, Law, Criminal and Probationary services, Criminology, Child Development & Sport Science.
 You can study either a BSc (Science) or a BA (Art) in Psychology, so individual university requirements need to be checked as they may vary.
 A Psychology degree has been widely regarded as one of the most versatile degrees when trying to access the job market after university.

 - Trip to Freud Museum